Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 To build muscle, the most important factor is consuming sufficient protein so your muscles have what they need to repair and recover after a workout.

 Avocados only contain 2g of protein per 100g, making it not a significant source.
-Protein would need to be consumed from other sources throughout the day.

-2. Avocados Do Not Have the Recommended Protein to Fat Ratio for Optimal Body Composition
+2. Avocados Do Not Have the Recommended Protein-to-Fat Ratio for Optimal Body Composition

-In addition to getting sufficient protein, it’s also important to consider the ratio of protein to fat.
-If you are getting sufficient protein but the ratio to fat is too high, your overall daily calories will be above what they need to be and you will gain fat.
+If you are getting sufficient protein, but the ratio to fat is too high, your overall daily calories will be above what they need to be, and you will gain fat.

-To optimize body composition, research shows that a ratio of 5g of protein to 1g of fat is most optimal.
 This will ensure you are eating the minimum amount of fat required for healthy hormones while also consuming enough protein to maximize muscle building.

 Avocados, per 100g, contain 2g of protein and 15g of fat.
 This is a ratio of 1g of protein to 7.5g of fat, quite a bit off from the recommended range.